Saxon (band): Decline of fan base and continued European success (1988–1993)

 The band found it hard to attain chart success in America; the release of Destiny (1988) did not change this, and Saxon were later dropped by EMI.
 In 1988, Paul Johnson was replaced by Nibbs Carter.
 Nigel Glockler also decided to return to the band.
-1989 saw the release of Rock n Roll Gypsies, a live album recorded on an arena tour of eastern Europe in 1988, but by 1989, the gigs at the big stadiums and arenas of Europe and the US were few and far between and, with no record deal, Saxon's future was uncertain.
+1989 saw the release of Rock n Roll Gypsies, a live album recorded on an arena tour of eastern Europe in 1988, but by this time, the gigs at the big stadiums and arenas of Europe and the US were few and far between and, with no record deal, Saxon's future was uncertain.

-The band eventually decided to embark on a European tour titled '10 Years of Denim and Leather' which proved to be a successful move as the band was re-established as a popular act.
+The band eventually decided to embark on a European tour titled "10 Years of Denim and Leather" which proved to be a successful move as the band was re-established as a popular act.
 In 1990, they signed to Virgin Records and started work on their new album Solid Ball of Rock, which was released in 1991 and proved to be successful.
 In 1992, Saxon sustained this success with the release of Forever Free.
 The album was produced by Biff Byford and Herwig Ursin.
 A UK version of the album featured an alternate cover with a "Space Marine" from the Warhammer 40,000 tabletop wargame.
 "Iron Wheels" was released as a single.
 The song was written about and dedicated to Byford's father who worked in the coal mines of Yorkshire.